Occult Mysteries FAQ

 What is Karma?

 A figment of the imagination of those who do not know the true hidden laws of Nature.
 We hope that we shall thoroughly shock you when we say that there is no such thing as Karma.
 We do not believe in it, any more than we believe in the dogma of sin and punishment, as such.
-See our occult studies course for more information.
+See our article on Karma for more information.

 If reincarnation is true why is the world population increasing?